 But if you are just flying around yourself, then it’s probably better to point the antenna upward, and this is usually the case for most people.

-If you are using other types of antenna on your transmitter rather than the usual dipole antenna, you might want to check its radiation pattern and determine how you mount it for the best possible signal according to your flying style.
+If you are using other types of antenna on your transmitter rather than the usual dipole antenna, you might want to check its radiation pattern and determine how you should mount it for the best possible signal according to your flying style.

 Monopole Antenna

-Mounting Diversity Receivers Antennas
+How to Mount Diversity Receivers Antennas

-Simply mount the two antennas at 90-degree apart, ideally pointing them upward for the reasons mentioned above.
+For diversity receiver using monopole antennas, simply mount the two antennas at 90-degree apart, ideally pointing them upward for the reasons mentioned above.

-It’s also pretty common to lock a zip tie to each arm and to heat shrink each antenna to one of the protruding zip ties, this is easy and usually works fine if range isn’t a concern.
+It’s also pretty common to lock a zip tie to each arm and to heat shrink each antenna to one of the protruding zip ties, this is easy and usually works fine for flying close range.
+The goal here is to have at least one of the two antennas stays in line of sight to the transmitter antenna.

 Edit History